Humane treatment of animals, workers, and the land.

 All animals and humans involved with our products are treated with the utmost care and compassion.

 Ethically raised means our producers go beyond the standards for humane care, spacious outdoor living conditions, nutrition, and humane harvesting.

 Regenerative.
 Beyond sustainable.

 We actively work to restore our land and rural communities.
 By improving soil health, we are able to reverse the negative impacts of decades of industrial farming practices.
 From our managed grazing, multi-species cover cropping, non-irrigated, dry-land barley production, to the production of manure/slaughter waste compost (including bonechar), we are doing all we can to restore better health to people, animals and our planet.

 Animals are processed on-farm for absolute minimal stress.
 They are not shipped anywhere before slaughter, and receive the careful and compassionate treatment they deserve, every step of the way.
-In fact, you can come to St. Francis, Kansas and see for yourself - seriously.

 Our animals are not given unnecessary antibiotics.
 They do not receive "preventative" or subtherapeutic antibiotics in feed, a practice which leads to greater antibiotic resistance.

 We treat our animals humanely in a low stress environment, which means our animals rarely get sick.
 Any antibiotic use is in accordance with federal laws ensuring no residual antibiotics at processing.